+2020/21 2020/21 2021/22 2021/22

-Asset Break Down 2019/20 £000's 2019/20 % 2020/21 £000's 2020/21 %
+Asset Break Down £000's % £000's %

-Equities 14,523 68 18,667 69
+Equities 18,667 69 19,200 61

-Bonds 3,748 17 5,077 19
+Bonds 5,077 19 7,793 25

-Property 2,463 11 2,495 9
+Property 2,495 9 3,762 12

-Cash 874 4 675 3
+Cash 675 3 648 2

-Total 21,608 100 26,914 100
+Total 26,914 100 31,403 100

 Bedford Borough Council has overall responsibility for the investment of the Local Government Pension Scheme Assets (the Fund).
 The major objective of the Fund is to maintain a portfolio of secure and sufficiently liquid assets, which together with new contributions from active members of the Fund will generate sufficient income and capital growth to meet the cost of current and future benefits that the Fund provides.
 The Council's Pensions Fund Panel has set an overall asset allocation for the Fund and for each asset class the Fund has a benchmark against which performance can be measured.

 As is required by the pensions and (where relevant) investment regulation, the suitability of various types of investments have been considered, as the need to diversify investments to reduce risk of investment in too narrow range.
 The risk associated with the investments is controlled through the diversification of asset classes and investment managers.
 A small cash balance is also maintained to meet the liquid requirements of the Fund.
-A large proportion of the assets relate to equities (69% of scheme assets) and UK Government bonds (19%) and these percentages are materially the same as last year.
+A large proportion of the assets relate to equities (61% of scheme assets) and UK Government bonds (25%).
 The Bedfordshire Pension Funding Strategy is monitored annually or more frequently if necessary.